tochi26/tochi26/README.md

 ---

-<h1  style="font-family;> Tochukwu Nzewi, a talented full-stack software engineer with a passion for delivering quality and efficiency.
+<h1  style=font-family;> Tochukwu Nzewi, a talented full-stack software engineer with a passion for delivering quality and efficiency.
 An adventurer at heart, Tochukwu brings a unique perspective to their work and adds a touch of flair to every project.
 A valuable asset to any team, they are dedicated to excellence in software engineering </h1>

 ---